-Being a great shooter requires you to have good footwork.
-This basketball shooting drill is all about working on footwork and being able to shoot the ball out of the triple threat.
-A lot of players will shoot the ball and fade back or wont get all the way squared up.
-These types of things lower your shooting percentage.
-The box drill will help solve some of those problems with enough practice.
+Being a great shooter in basketball requires you to have good footwork.
+This basketball shooting drill is all about working on footwork and shooting the ball out of the triple threat position.
+Many players will shoot the ball and fade back or won’t get all the way squared up before shooting.
+These types of things lower shooting percentages.
+This basketball drill will help solve some of these problems with enough practice.

 Basketball Drill Overview

 Similar Basketball Drills and Resources

 - Work on your footwork and be able to make a move with either foot being your pivot foot and be able to pivot forward and backward.

 - Jump straight up and down and hold your follow-through.

 - Make sure that you get squared up on your shot.

 Basketball Drill Instructions

 - You will do two moves out of each pivot and in this order; left foot reverse, right foot reverse, left foot forward, and right foot forward.